dar3k93/web_sec/LFI.md

 - check proc self environ

 You might be able to use nested traversal sequences, such as ....// or ....\/, which will revert to simple traversal sequences when the inner sequence is stripped.

+You might be able to use various non-standard encodings, such as ..%c0%af or ..%252f, to bypass the input filter.